Spotlight Before & After Care

 Policies and Procedures

 Enrollment into SpotLight is on a first-come, first-serve basis.
 Enrollment is limited.
-Parker Performing Arts students ages 5-14 are eligible to attend the after-care program.
+Parker Performing Arts students ages 5-14 are eligible to attend the before/after-care program.

 Parents must request enrollment into the school by completing a “Before and After School Program Application Form.”
 Submittal of this form does not guarantee enrollment for the potential student, nor does it legally bind families to enroll in PPA’s SpotLight.
 The completed Application Form is to be submitted to PPA via personal delivery, U.S. postal mail service, or fax.
 Enrollment Applications can be obtained from the SpotLight Director, Pauline Villalba, who will be able to give the most up to date information on available places.
 Once completed and returned, the SpotLight director will confirm if your space is secured and will send the registration kit, which includes the necessary emergency contact, medical, and accounting information.
 All medical, emergency contact, and accounting information must be completed in its entirety before we can accept any children into our program.